marcelomesmo/MuSSE/README.md

 A Parser in C++ and Java (to read Musse's XML files) is available [here](https://github.com/marcelomesmo/MusseXmlParser).

  * TODO LIST:
- 	a) Make a editable list of saved animations.
+ 	a) Make a editable list of cropped sprites/animations.

  * Authors’ contact:
  https://marcelomesmo.github.io